apache/druid-website-src/README.md

 The target repo for the website when you're ready to publish is [`druid-website`](https://github.com/apache/druid-website).

 When publishing, build the site and then copy the contents of `build` to the `druid-website` repo.
-Make sure you do not accidentally delete the contents of `docs` in `druid-website`.
+Don't delete the existing docs content in `druid-website` since it also contains the docs for previous releases.

 ## Updating homepage widgets